expo/expo/docs/pages/build-reference/private-npm-packages.md

 import ImageSpotlight from '~/components/plugins/ImageSpotlight'

 EAS Build comes with full support for using private npm packages in your project.
-These can either be published to npm (if you have [the Pro/Teams plan](https://www.npmjs.com/products)) or to a private registry (e.g. using self-hosted [verdaccio](https://verdaccio.org/)).
+These can either be published to npm (if you have [the Pro/Teams plan](https://www.npmjs.com/products)) or to a private registry (for example, using self-hosted [verdaccio](https://verdaccio.org/)).

 You will need to configure your project and/or provide EAS Build with your npm token before you start the build.